-Wireless speaker maker Sonos Inc files for IPO
+Wireless speaker maker Sonos files for IPO

-(Reuters) - Wireless speaker company Sonos Inc filed for an initial public offering on Friday, riding on the back of increasing popularity of streaming music on connected audio systems though smartphone apps.
+(Reuters) - Wireless speaker company Sonos Inc filed for an initial public offering on Friday, riding on the back of increasing popularity of streaming music though smartphone apps on connected audio systems.

-The Santa Barbara, California-based company, backed by KKR Stream Holdings LLC, said bit.ly/2KEEilt it intends to list on the Nasdaq Global Select Market under the symbol "SONO."

-Sonos’ connected speakers have attracted audiophiles around the world, with the company partnering with around 100 music streaming providers including Apple Music, Pandora, Spotify and TuneIn.
+Sonos’ hi-tech speakers and the company’s tie-ups with around 100 music streaming providers including Apple Music, Pandora, Spotify and TuneIn have helped attract audiophiles around the world.

+Backed by KKR Stream Holdings LLC, Sonos has grown to become a big player in the competitive home audio market, battling established players such as Bang & Olufsen, Bose and Sony as well as iPhone maker Apple.

+Sonos, founded in 2002, recently introduced voice-controlled speakers integrated with Amazon’s Alexa technology, putting them in direct competition with Apple’s HomePod speakers, which are powered by Siri.

+A rapid growth in streaming music services in recent years has led to a recovery in the fortunes of the global recorded music industry and boosted sales of internet-connected speakers.

-The company’s products are distributed in over 50 countries and 55 percent of the total revenue in fiscal 2017 was from outside the United States.
+Sonos’ products are distributed in over 50 countries and 55 percent of the total revenue in fiscal 2017 was from outside the United States.

 The filing did not reveal how many shares Sonos planned to sell or their expected price.
-The company set a nominal amount of $100 million to indicate the size of the IPO.
+The company set a placeholder amount of $100 million to indicate the size of the IPO.
+It is targeting a valuation of about $2.5 billion to $3 billion according to some reports.

 The amount of money a company says it plans to raise in its first IPO filings is used to calculate registration fees.
 The final size of the IPO could be different.